isaac-do/Cybersecurity-Home-Lab/000-Hardware/README.md

 # Introduction
-Follow along as I transform my Homelab setup!
+Follow along as I transform my homelab setup and take it from sitting on a cheap shoe rack to a network rack.
 # Old Setup
-Yes, my old homelab setup is sitting on a cheap shoe rack.
 ![](SS/SS-10172025_1.jpg)

 # New Setup